Nore og Uvdal: Geography

 The municipal centre is the village of Rødberg.
 Nore and Uvdal are the two other villages in the municipality.

-Nore og Uvdal is bordered in the north by the municipalities of Hol, Ål, and Nes; in the east by Flå and Sigdal; in the south by Rollag, Tinn, and Vinje (the latter two in Telemark county); and in the west by Eidfjord (in Vestland county).
+Nore og Uvdal Municipality is bordered in the north by Hol Municipality, Ål Municipality, and Nesbyen Municipality; in the east by Flå Municipality and Sigdal Municipality; in the south by Rollag Municipality, Tinn Municipality, and Vinje Municipality (the latter two in Telemark county); and in the west by Eidfjord Municipality (in Vestland county).

 The municipality is located at the top of the valley and traditional district of Numedal, with a widely spread area of 2505 km².
 The municipality's highest point is the Borgsjåbrot mountain at 1485 m.
-It is located on the border with Tinn municipality in Telemark county.
+It is located on the border with Tinn Municipality in Telemark county.
 A large part of the Hardangervidda lies within the municipality's borders.

 Lakes in the municipality include Geitsjøen and Hettefjorden.